You Make It Feel Like Christmas (song)

 "You Make It Feel Like Christmas" is a song by American singer Gwen Stefani from her fourth studio album of the same name (2017).
 It features guest vocals from Blake Shelton.
 The song was written by Stefani, Justin Tranter, Shelton and busbee, while production was handled by busbee and Eric Valentine.
 It was recorded during the summer months, with the song title leaking in August 2017.
-The song was eventually released for digital download and streaming as the lead single from the album by Interscope on September 22, 2017.
+The song was eventually released by Interscope Records for digital download and streaming as the lead single from the album on September 22, 2017.
 It was influenced by popular holiday music from Stefani's childhood and marks Stefani and Shelton's second collaboration following their duet "Go Ahead and Break My Heart" in 2016.
 A Christmas track, the song includes country and pop music elements, with lyrics describing a romantic holiday season.

 "You Make It Feel Like Christmas" received positive to mixed reviews from music critics.
 Some believed that the song was successful lyrically and would ultimately become a modern Christmas classic, while other critics found it inferior to the rest of You Make It Feel Like Christmas.
-In the United States, the song entered the Billboard Hot 100 at number 50 in December 2024.
+In the United States, the song entered the Billboard Hot 100 in 2024 and peaked at number 46 in 2026.
 It reached the top 10 of the Adult Contemporary charts for both Canada and the US.
 In countries such as Germany and Switzerland, it became Stefani's first track to chart in years.
 On the UK Singles Chart, it served as her first solo top 100 single since 2007 and has sold 200,000 copies as of December 2022.
 In 2023, the single was certified Platinum by the Recording Industry Association of America (RIAA) in the US.

 The accompanying music video was directed by long-time Stefani collaborator Sophie Muller and released in November 2018.
 It features scenes of Stefani and Shelton partaking in various holiday-themed activities interspersed with ones of the two performing the song, accompanied by a big band and children dancers.
 Stefani's looks in the video were described as reminiscent of American actress Marilyn Monroe.
 The song has been performed on various television series, such as Jimmy Kimmel Live!, The Late Late Show with James Corden and The Voice, as well as on the 2017 American holiday special Gwen Stefani's You Make It Feel Like Christmas.